dgoodlad/esp8266-mitsubishi-aircon/README.md

 ![PCB Layout (bottom-side)](docs/images/pcb-layout-bottom.png?raw=true)

 I used [OSH Park](https://oshpark.com/) to fabricate these PCBs, it cost about 10 USD with free shipping to 🇦🇺Australia🇦🇺 for three boards.
+I've made a shared project there if you'd like to order the boards quickly: [](https://oshpark.com/shared_projects/LMoDw6sM)

 Note that the HUZZAH is **revA** with _11 pin connectors_, not the newer 10-pin version.
 The 11-pin version is just what I had a few of lying around, and they